Ecohydraulics/flusstools-docs/docs/geotools.rst

 **Geospatial Functions for Hydraulics and Morphodynamics**

 ``geotools`` provides *Python3* functions for many sorts of river-related analyses with geospatial data.
 The package is intended as support material for the lecture `Python programming for Water Resources Engineering and Research`_, where primarily *conda* environments are used.
-Even though ``geotools`` basically works in all *Python3* environments, make sure to follow the *Get Started* instructions on `hydro-informatics.github.io`_ to get ready with *Anaconda* and familiarize with `git`_.

 .. note::
     This documentation is also as available as style-adapted PDF (`download <https://geo-utils.readthedocs.io/_/downloads/en/latest/pdf/>`_).